9.9 Overall Score

 Once you get your ticket, keep it in a safe place and avoid posting photos of it online.
 Photos that show the barcode or reference number make it easy for scammers to duplicate or create copies.

 Convenience is the most obvious benefit of purchasing tickets online.
-Gone are the days when you needed to beat the lines at your venue’s box office.
+Gone are the days when you needed to beat the lines at your venue’s ticket office.
 The new name of the game is to find the tickets you want in the seats you want — all in the comfort of your home, or if you’re a procrastinator, en route to the event!

 When you shop for tickets online, you can compare prices across various venues and date ranges, access seat availability in real time, and get mobile e-tickets delivered to your smartphone or email inbox immediately.

-Some online ticket sales providers have a grace period in which you can cancel a ticket order a certain number of days after the purchase without ever needing to worry about returning or mailing tangible tickets.
+Some online ticket sales providers feature a grace period in which you can cancel a ticket order a certain number of days after the purchase without ever needing to worry about returning or mailing tangible tickets.

 And, of course, digital tickets eliminate the hassle of looking for lost paper tickets when all you need is your phone to gain admission to your event.